PHONICS

 Our school has chosen Little Wandle Letters and Sounds Revised, as our systematic synthetic phonic programme (SSP) to teach our pupils early reading and spelling.

-Using the Little Wandle progression programme your child will learn the entire alphabetic code through daily, structured lessons.
+In Reception and continuing into Year 1, using the Little Wandle progression programme your child will learn the entire alphabetic code through daily, structured lessons.

 At the end of Year 1 all pupils will complete the National Phonics Screening Check.
 This is a short statutory assessment that is carried out informally with the child’s class teacher.
 This check helps to ensure children are making expected progress in phonics.